 The technique is called glue-resist.
-You may be familiar with it because once, long ago, I shared a glue-resist project on Babble, and I shared one in my book as well.
+You may be familiar with it because once, long ago, I shared a glue-resist project in my book.
 But this time we’ve made a big improvement.
 The basic idea is that you draw or write something with glue on a cotton fabric.
 Then you dye the fabric.
 Then you wash the fabric.
 And when you wash it, the glue rinses away, leaving your un-dyed design.
 The problem is, that when you put in the glued-fabric in a hot dye bath, it can make the glue dissolve.
 Tricky.

-Amy Christie and I were discussing this problem and then I had a Duh! moment.
-Why aren’t we using cold dye?
+Then I had a Duh! moment.
+Why don’t I use cold dye?
 And why haven’t I thought of that before?
-So we tried it and it’s awesome.
+So I tried it and it’s awesome.

 Wanna try?
 Get your glue and let’s get started!

-Halloween is just a hop skip away and, I don’t know about you, but I have a lot of fun making holiday projects with my children.
-Their excitement is contagious.
-Using regular liquid glue, cotton flour sack towels and cold-water dye, you and your helpers can make one-of-a-kind spooky towels that you can actually use.
+Using regular liquid glue, cotton flour sack towels and cold-water dye, you can make one-of-a-kind spooky towels that you can actually use.
 While the heavy lifting (the dyeing) is more adult-level stuff, little hands can be the designers.
 The imperfection is perfect.

 – white flour sack towels